brimdata/super/book/src/super-sql/sql/intro.md

 * When there is more than one table in scope, any column reference to a dynamic table must include the table name in that reference; otherwise an error is reported and the query fails to compile.
+* XXX Reference to a column where the column name is present must be qualified either with the input table name or with `alias` to indicate that the column alias should be used.

 > [!NOTE]
 > These restriction on resolving identifiers to dynamic tables